crazy-max/diun/docs/providers/kubernetes.md

           - production
     ```

+You can also negate namespaces by prefixing them with `!` if you want to watch
+all namespaces except specific ones:

+!!! example "File"
+    ```yaml
+    providers:
+      kubernetes:
+        namespaces:
+          - !kube-system
+          - !kube-public
+          - !kube-node-lease
+    ```

 !!! abstract "Environment variables"
     * `DIUN_PROVIDERS_KUBERNETES_NAMESPACES` (comma separated)

 ### `watchByDefault`

 Enable watch by default.
-If false, pods that don't have `diun.enable: "true"` annotation will be ignored
+If false, pods that don't have `diun.enable: "true"`
-(default `false`).
+annotation will be ignored (default `false`).

 !!! example "File"
     ```yaml